1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 1. Chachabamba

 Chachabamba is the first Archeological site you’ll visit, it’s just 1 minute from the checkpoint.
 Listen to your guide as they explain the ruins and the intricate history of the Inca Empire.
-During the hike you’ll pass by unique flora and fauna native to the Andean Cloud Forest.
+During the hike pass by unique flora and fauna native to the Andean Cloud Forest.
 Continue on the path with the Urubamba river on your left and the snow capped Andes on your right.
-You’ll pass a small peaceful waterfall cascading onto the rocks creating a shallow pool below.
-Splash your face with the clear waters of this small tranquil pool.
-Make sure to take pictures to better remember this scenic spot.

 2. Waterfall

-You’ll pass a small peaceful waterfall cascading onto the rocks creating a shallow pool below.
+Pass a small peaceful waterfall cascading onto the rocks creating a shallow pool below.
 Splash your face or take a swim in the clear waters of this small tranquil pool.
-Make sure to take pictures to better remember this scenic spot.
+Make sure to take pictures to remember this scenic spot.

 3. Wiñay Wayna

 Now start the moderate climb up to the archeological site of Wiñay Wayna, (2,650m/8747 ft).
 Wiñay Wayna menas “Forever Young” and gets its name from the Wiñay Wayna orchid which, depending on the time of year, covers this area.
 Legends say extracts from the flower preserve youth and increase vitality.
-Take a second to appreciate the landscape from this spot the views are absolutely incredible.
-You should be thrilled with your achievement so far!
+Take a second to appreciate the landscape, the views are absolutely incredible.
+Be thrilled with your achievement so far!
 If you’re hungry don’t worry, lunch is on the way!
 Once you reach the campsite of Wiñayhuana, stop and take a breather.
 Relax, talk with your fellow hikers, and enjoy a much deserved meal.

 4. Sun Gate